 Subd.
 2. Timing for filing.
-Requires filing the action before the procurement contract is executed unless the party was unable to access information necessary to bring the action, or the action is alleging fraud or misrepresentation.
+Requires filing the action before the procurement contract is executed unless the party was unable to access information necessary to bring the action, or the action is alleging fraud, misrepresentation, or illegal/improper acts.

 2 Damage awards.